Genres: New Adult, Contemporary Romance, College Romance

 Other books you may enjoy…

-Do you enjoy forced proximity romances?
-What about the “there’s only one bed” trope?
+Do you enjoy epistolary/texting romances?
+What are some of your favorites?
 Let me know in the comments below, I’d love to hear from you!